 Store leftover pancakes in an airtight container.
 Pancakes can be refrigerated for 2-3 days.

-Mango pancakes can also be frozen.
+Leftover pancakes can also be frozen.
 Once they are completely cooled, freeze pancakes in a zip-top bag with layers of parchment paper in between each pancake.
 Label the bag with the contents and date.
 Pancakes will keep in the freezer for up to 6 months.

 - Make sure your baking powder is fresh.
 Old expired baking powder will create flat pancakes.
 Baking powder has a shelf life of 9-12 months.
 Usually, there is an expiration date printed on the canister.
 To test your baking powder add a teaspoon of baking powder to a glass of hot water.
 If it starts to fizz it is still good.

 - If you can't find mango puree, you can also use fresh mangoes.
 After peeling them and slicing them place them in a blender or food processor and blend until smooth.
 Because the ripeness of fresh mangoes can vary, you may need to add or reduce the amount of sugar.

 - The secret to fluffy pancakes is to not over-mix the batter.
 Over mixing causes too much gluten to form creating tough chewy pancakes.

 - For fluffier pancakes, after mixing the batter allow it to rest for 10 to 15 minutes while your skillet is preheating.

 - An electric griddle is my favorite way to cook pancakes because I can cook nine pancakes at one time.
 If you don't have a griddle the pancakes can easily be cooked in a skillet on your stovetop.

 - Be patient when cooking pancakes.
 Don’t rush them on high heat, or flip them too early.

 Thanks for Reading!